Not-Juan-D/Alfred/README.md

 This is also why I designed Alfred's UI to be rather vague and dull - to eliminate any chances of being distracted while providing all necessary functions to my users.

-If I decide to add a fully operational online music player to my web app, my users are likely to see this as another possible source of distraction and eventually choose not to use Alfred as their task and time managing solution.
+If I decide to add a fully operational online music player to my web app, my users would likely see this as another possible source of distraction and eventually choose not to use Alfred as their task and time managing solution.

 And even if the user is favorable of listening to music while studying, switching between apps and windows are just two swipes or presses away.

-Iphones for example, we can just swap the screen to access your favourite service.
-If you're on PC, just tab out and tab in.
-It's really not that hard.
+Mobile phones for example, we can just swap or touch the screen a couple of times to access your favourite service.
+If you're on PC, tab out and tab in.

-Why would someone give up the service they were enjoying so much that they sometimes wouldn't even bother paying for a premium subscription, when you can rather choose to just 'swap' between apps and windows?
+Besides, why would someone give up the service they were enjoying so much that they sometimes wouldn't even bother paying for a premium subscription, when you can rather choose to just 'swap' with ease between apps and windows?

+A few swaps and presses are not a big deal, compared to rebuilding all your playlists and stuff on a new environment you're not very familiar of.

+So based on the points stated above, a music player or controller of any kind was excluded from the final prototype.